 Are you concerned about peeling paint or lead dust in your home or facility?
 Was it built prior to 1978?
-Feel free to contact us to inspect for lead paint.
+Contact Indoor Science to inspect your property for lead paint.

 What is Lead Paint?

 Lead is a highly toxic metal that was used in paints prior to 1978.
 It was incorporated into paints due to its water resistance, durability, washability, and ability to make paint opaque.
 Ingestion or inhalation of lead-based paints can cause a myriad of health effects including neurological and behavioral effects in children exposed.
 Although the US Consumer Product Safety Commission has banned lead in paint since 1978, it can still be found in old buildings constructed before the ban.